darul75/personal-blog/posts/2015/2016-01-07_what-is-babel-js-doing.md

 **Param 3** => a list of properties to attach to Class function

-And by this way some new properties will be attached to our Object or its Class.
+By this way new properties are attached to object's prototype or its Class.

 ## Conclusion